 We are managed by Capitala Investment Advisors, whose investment team members have significant and diverse experience financing, advising, operating and investing in lower and traditional middle-market companies.
 Moreover, our investment adviser's investment team has refined its investment strategy by sourcing, reviewing, acquiring and monitoring 121 portfolio companies totaling more than \$1.1 billion of invested capital from 2000 through December 31, 2016.
 Capitala Investment Advisors' investment team also manages Fund IV, a private investment limited partnership providing financing solutions to companies that generate between \$5 million and \$50 million in annual revenues and have between \$1 million and \$4.5 million in annual EBITDA.
 Fund IV had its first closing in March 2013 and obtained SBA approval for its SBIC license in April 2013.
 In addition to Fund IV, affiliates of Capitala Investment Advisors may manage affiliated funds from time to time.
-For example, an affiliate of the Investment Advisor also manages Fund V. We will not co-invest in transactions with other entities affiliated with Capitala Investment Advisors other than pursuant to the conditions of an exemptive order from the SEC, which we received on June 1, 2016, or do so in accordance with existing regulatory guidance.
+For example, an affiliate of the Investment Advisors other than pursuant to the conditions of an exemptive order from the SEC, which we received on June 1, 2016, or do so in accordance with existing regulatory guidance.
 We do not expect to make co-investments, or otherwise compete for investment opportunities, with Fund IV because its focus and investment strategy differ from our own.
 However, we have made and expect to continue to make co-investments with Fund V given its similar investment strategy.

 Our investment adviser is led by Joseph B. Alala, III, our chief executive officer and chairman of our Board of Directors and the managing partner and chief investment officer of our investment adviser, Hunt Broyhill, a member of our Board of Directors and a partner of our investment adviser, Stephen A. Arnall, our chief financial officer, and John F. McGlinn, our chief operating officer, secretary and treasurer, and a director of our investment adviser.
 Messrs.
 Alala, Broyhill and McGlinn serve as our investment adviser's investment committee.
-They are assisted by Christopher B. Norton, who serves as the chief risk officer and a director of our investment adviser, Michael S. Marr, Richard Wheelahan, Adam Richeson and Davis Hutchens, who each serve as directors of our investment adviser, as well as ten other investment professionals.
+They are assisted by Christopher B. Norton, who serves as the chief risk officer and a director of our investment adviser, Meelahan, Adam Richeson and Davis Hutchens, who each serve as directors of our investment adviser, as well as ten other investment professionals.
 See "Portfolio Management."